merge/skulls/x230/README.md

 Setting a fixed (and low) SPI speed for flashrom offeres the same stability.
 Our scripts do this for you.

-### BIOS: the 4MB chip
+#### BIOS: the 4MB chip

 	sudo ./external_install_top.sh -i <release-image-file>.rom -k <backup>

 That's it.
-Keep the backup safe.
+Keep the backup safe, assemble and turn on the X230. coreboot will do hardware init and start SeaBIOS.

 ## Updating
 Only the "upper" 4MB chip has to be written.